flesher0813/unified-cache-management/docs/source/developer-guide/add_metrics.md

 ```

 ### Use Monitor APIs to Update Stats
 The monitor provides a unified interface for metric operations.
-Note that the workflow requires registering a stats class before creating an instance.
+Users only need to create stats and update them, while the observability component is responsible for fetching the stats and pushing them to Prometheus.
 :::::{tab-set}
 :sync-group: install